drupaldiversity/event-organizer-packet/manuscript/diversity-goals/diversity-goals.md

 # Diversity Goals

-As with all projects and activities, setting goals up front assists in helping Event Contributors (Organizers, Volunteers, etc.) when making decisions affecting the overall event.
+As with all projects and activities, setting goals up front assists in helping event contributors (organizers, volunteers, etc.) when making decisions affecting the overall event.

 ## Example Diversity Goals